-A poll conducted by the Monmouth University Polling Institute said a comfortable 61 percent of those surveyed said they would in fact vote for legalization on the ballot referendum in November.
+A cannabis poll conducted by the Monmouth University Polling Institute said 61 percent would vote for legalization in November.

-Support for the referendum is bipartisan with 74 percent of Democrats, 64 percent of independents, and 40 percent of Republicans supporting its passage.
+Support for the referendum is bipartisan.
+74 percent of Democrats, 64 percent of independents, and 40 percent of Republicans support its passage.

-The response to the aligns with trends in New Jersey voter opinion on cannabis.
-Overall, 64 percent of New Jerseyans say that they support legalizing possession of small amounts of cannabis for personal use, while 32 percent are opposed.
-These results are similar to polls taken in 2019 (61 percent support and 34 percent oppose) and 2018 (60 percent support and 35 percent oppose), while support has grown since 2014 (48 percent support and 47 percent oppose).
+The response aligns with trends in New Jersey voter opinion on cannabis.
+Overall, 64 percent of New Jerseyans support legalizing the possession of small amounts of cannabis for personal use.
+32 percent are opposed.
+These results are similar to polls taken in 2019.
+It was found then that 61 percent support and 34 percent opposed it.
+In 2018 similar results were found (60 percent support and 35 percent oppose).
+Support has grown since 2014 (48 percent support and 47 percent oppose).

-Over the past six years, Monmouth has also been asking about the specific proposal to allow adults aged 21 years or older to purchase small quantities of marijuana from businesses licensed by the state.
-Currently, 48 percent say it is a good idea, 30 percent say it is a bad idea, and 22 percent have no opinion on it.
+Monmouth has been asking about allowing adults aged 21 years plus to purchase marijuana from licensed businesses for 6 years.
+48 percent say it is a good idea.
+30 percent say it is a bad idea.
+22 percent have no opinion on it.
 These results are similar to 2019 (48 percent good idea, 35 percent bad idea, 17 percent no opinion) and more positive than in 2014 (36 percent good idea, 46 percent bad idea, 17 percent no opinion).

 “Support for the marijuana ballot measure is widespread in part because many who have no opinion on whether legalization is a good idea figure they might as well vote for it,” Institute Director Patrick Murray said, guessing based on the data.